Solar in California (ca 2024)

 - https://youtu.be/hGaftao5E7U?t=54 is a Chevy EV Silverado which has a massive 200 kWh battery which is a literal order of magnitude larger than the Franklin.

-The Span is important for my home, since we are stuck with 125A service, and having software configurable load-shedding seems useful to keep overall load within limits.
-Better yet, it also integrates with the Franklin ecosystem and the Span Drive, so that you can do things like, “only charge the EV after I’m done charging the home battery”.
+The SPAN is important for my home, since we are stuck with 125A service, and having software configurable load-shedding seems useful to keep overall load within limits.
+Better yet, it also integrates with the Franklin ecosystem and the SPAN Drive, so that you can do things like, “only charge the EV after I’m done charging the home battery”.
 The Drive doesn’t support V2H but that’s why the generator inlet is so key.
 We’re partially insulated from the standards evolving.

 Last is the Backup by Biolite.
 Although this device isn’t shipping yet, I’m a backer on Kickstarter.
 I opted for the 3 kWh version to power my fridge.
 It’s cheaper $ / kWh vs the FranklinWH and allows me to underspec the house battery by 3 kWh.
 Also, it embodies the idea of horizontal scaling rather than vertical scaling.